connexcs/docs/my-account.md

 ![alt text][smtp]

-1. Users will set the Address from which the emails will receive.
+1. Enter the Email Address from which the emails will be sent.
-2. Users will set the Username and Password
+2. Enter the Username/email address & password.
-3. Users can also send email and SMS on their own emails.
-Just click the Test Email and Test Mobile button, on the extreme right of the SMTP details.
+3. Enter the server domain.
-4. Users will set the Server info and number for SMS from.
+4. Enter the  From Mobile number & click save.

-5. click on Save button, once the addition of details have been completed.
+You can click the Test Email button to check if your configration is succesful. and Test Mobile button to send a test SMS, on the extreme right of the SMTP details.

 ## Users